-How to Find the Best Hair Transplant Surgeon
+Nine Tips to Finding the Best Hair Transplant Surgeon

-Ask the surgeon about their medical background.
-Proper training in dermatology and plastic surgery are not always sufficient.
+- Education – Be sure and ask the surgeon about his/her medical background because proper training in dermatology and plastic surgery are not always sufficient to provide the desired results.
 Hair restoration has its own training and mentorship programs.
 Find out about the prior training of the doctor to see if he/she has proper fellowship training in hair restoration.
-There are a few centers that are approved fellowship centers by the International Society of Hair Restoration Surgery (ISHRS).
+There are a few centers that are approved hair transplant fellowship centers by the International Society of Hair Restoration.

 - FISHRS – The Fellowship of the International Society of Hair Restoration is a recognizing certification established in 2012 by ISHRS in order to recognize members that possess an exceptional set of educational criteria, leadership positions, scientific achievements, publications and a quest for excellence in the field of hair restoration.
 An ISHRS fellow must meet established criteria over time to maintain their fellowship status.
 You can check the list of fellows of ISHRS here.

-It’s important to make sure your hair transplant surgeon has enough relevant experience to give you the results you desire.
+- Experience – It is important to make sure your hair transplant surgeon has enough relevant experience to give you the results you desire.
 Experience does not always translate to years performing surgery.
-In the last few years, the field of hair restoration has undergone a radical transformation and many doctors who have been performing hair restoration for years had to fine-tune and upgrade their skills.
-The best hair transplant surgeons are the ones who have years of experience but have kept current with the most advanced hair restoration techniques.
-Experience, education and innovation go hand in hand and are the main elements of a technologically advanced hair restoration practice.
+In the last few years, the field of hair restoration has undergone a radical transformation and many doctors who have been performing hair restoration for years have had to upgrade and enhance their skills.
+The best hair transplant surgeons are the ones with years of experience but they still keep current with the most advanced hair restoration techniques.
+Experience, education, and innovation go hand in hand and are the main elements of a technologically advanced hair restoration practice.

-- Are the grafts extracted using microscopic or automated methods?
+- Are the grafts extracted using automated or microscopic methods?

-- Is the doctor the one who extracts the grafts?
+- Is the doctor going to be the one who extracts the grafts?

-- What is the role of the technicians in the procedure?
+- What is the role of the technicians during the procedure?

-- Does the doctor employ different methods to extract hair?
+- Does the doctor employ different methods to extract the hair grafts?

-If the doctor wants to perform a hair restoration through FUT, ask the following questions:
+If the doctor wants to perform hair restoration using Follicular Unit Transplant (FUT), ask the following questions: